The leaf of the aloe vera plant has an estimated annual market of over $13 billion (1). This number is only set to grow.

 - “Poison ivy” University of Mary Washington.

-- “The effects of aloe vera on wound healing…” Wounds, US National Library of Medicine.
+- “The Effects of Aloe vera on Wound Healing in Cell Proliferation, Migration, and Viability” Wounds, US National Library of Medicine, National Institutes of Health.

-- “Topical application of aloe vera accelerated…” Annals of Plastic Surgery, US National Library of Medicine.
+- “Topical Application of Aloe vera Accelerated Wound Healing, Modeling, and Remodeling: An Experimental Study” Annals of Plastic Surgery, US National Library of Medicine, National Institutes of Health.

-- “Preliminary study of effectiveness of…” Phytotherapy Research, US National Library of Medicine.
+- “Preliminary study of effectiveness of aloe vera in scabies treatment” Phytotherapy Research, US National Library of Medicine, National Institutes of Health.

-- “Aloe vera for prevention of radiation-induced dermatitis…” Current Oncology, US National Library of Medicine.
+- “Aloe vera for prevention of radiation-induced dermatitis: a self-controlled clinical trial” Current Oncology, US National Library of Medicine, National Institutes of Health.

-- “A double-blind, placebo-controlled trial of an…” Journal of Dermatological Treatment.
+- “A double-blind, placebo-controlled trial of an Aloe vera (A. barbadensis) emulsion in the treatment of seborrheic dermatitis” Journal of Dermatological Treatment.

-- “Isolation, purification and evaluation of…” Brazilian Journal of Microbiology, US National Library of Medicine.
+- “Isolation, Purification and Evaluation of Antibacterial Agents from Aloe vera” Brazilian Journal of Microbiology, US National Library of Medicine, National Institutes of Health.

-- “Effects of aloe vera coating on postharvest…” Fruits, Cambridge University Press.
+- “Effects of Aloe vera coating on postharvest quality of tomato” Fruits, Cambridge University Press.

 - “Aloe vera” National Toxicology Program, National Institute of Environmental Health Sciences.